cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+12/18/2020

+Moved development computer and suspect that on my previous computer the use of the aws cli probably filled in configuration information that was picked up by the S3 code here - added a region setting and added that in code to compensate.
+Also fixed a presentation bug in the uploader that kept the controls from coming back after the upload finished or was canceled.

+First public publish of any content with spatial content - I would say this is basically a minimum viable implementation but rather than really try to crunch out a bunch of changes I want to use it for a bit and see what comes up.
+The good news is that entering content for Dos Titos and some nearby points basically felt really 'right' to collect content this way...

 11/27/2020

 Found that the Mapcomponent was picking up post p styling in the popup and tooltip bindings causing the usual quite nice autosizing of those to break.
 For now just went to the simplest possible text only popup.